-Moving into a new place is exciting and most of us want nothing more than to get there and bid farewell to our old apartment quickly.
+Moving out of NY into a new place is exciting and most of us want nothing more than to get there and bid farewell to our old apartment quickly.
 But before we leave our old homes it’s worth taking a careful look around for potential damages.
 It’s likely that there are holes, scuff marks, and broken things here and there.
 Fixing these will take only a handful of hours and will ensure you’ll get your security deposit back from your landlord.
 Each state or city may have different requirements or rental laws, so be sure to see what they are in the area.
-Here are some common apartment damages, tips for moving out, and how to fix them:
+Here are some common apartment damages, tips for moving out of NY, and how to fix them:

 Holes in Walls

 Your walls will likely have holes from installed art, shelves and televisions.
 You’ll need putty (like spackle), sandpaper, and a putty knife to fix these.
 First put enough putty in to fill in the hole, then spread and blend into the wall with a putty knife.
 Once dry, use the sand paper to smooth out the area.
 For large holes you’ll need a mesh repair patch—you’ll cut this to size to fill the hole, then smooth over with putty and sand when dry.
 If you want a visual to see how it’s done, check out https://www.wikihow.com/Fix-a-Hole-in-a-Wall.

 Look to see if any of your blinds are broken or bent.
 If bent, you might be able to straighten them by hand.
 If the damage is beyond simple repair, you might consider grabbing a new set of blinds—which are typically inexpensive—to snap into the place of the old ones.

 If there were no blinds when you moved in, be sure to take yours with you, especially if they are damaged.
 Otherwise, your landlord will take the labor to remove them out of your deposit.